 DE7 6DE

-Please ensure that samples are not squashed during transit and that you still fill in a Biological Sample Collection Form (available below).
+Please ensure that samples are not squashed during transit and that you still fill in either the Biological Sample Collection or Bird DNA Sexing ID form.

 No!
 You can send your samples in small containers such as microcentrifuge tubes.
 Make sure you send your samples in a sturdy sterile container and not in a plastic bag or envelope as these often get damaged during delivery, which can lead to sample degradation.
 Our kits are the most reliable option to ensure the best results because they contain a preservative solution which prevents DNA degradation and means the samples can be stored for longer periods of time before analysis.